Old Original Bookbinder's

 Old Original Bookbinder's was a seafood restaurant at 125 Walnut Street in Philadelphia.
 It was known for its lobsters and its Bookbinder's soup.

-The restaurant was decorated with bas-reliefs of U.S. Presidents on its stained-glass facade and the Gettysburg Address written in bronze near the front door.
-The lobby held the world's largest indoor lobster tank; it could accommodate 350 lobsters.
+The restaurant was decorated with bas-reliefs of U.S. Presidents on its stained-glass façade and the Gettysburg Address written in bronze near the front door.
+The lobby held the world's largest indoor lobster tank; it could accommodate up to 500 lobsters.

 History

 The restaurant's history can be traced to the oyster saloon opened in 1893 on Fifth Street near South Street by Dutch-Jewish immigrant Samuel Bookbinder.
 In 1898, Bookbinder moved it to Second and Walnut streets to be closer to the docks.

 The restaurant left the family in the 1930s when it was bequeathed to the Jewish Federated Charities.
 John M. Taxin, the last owner's grandson, bought it with partners Hyman B. Sichel and Jimmy Retana in 1945, according to city records.
 A few years later, after buying out his partners, Taxin added "Old Original" to differentiate it from Bookbinders Seafood House, which two of Samuel Bookbinder's grandsons opened in 1935 on 15th Street near Locust.
 (The 15th Street restaurant closed in 2004.)

 During World War II and the Korean War, when young men were sworn into the military at the Customs House a block away, Taxin offered free lunches to the recruits, who spread the word about the offer.
 He also promoted the myth that the restaurant's origin was 1865.
 Until he retired in the 1980s, he ran Bookbinder's with his son, Albert Taxin.

 Albert Taxin died of a brain tumor in 1993, and his son, John E., took it over with Albert's sister, Sandy.
 John M. Taxin died in 1997 at age 90.

 John E. Taxin closed the restaurant for renovations just after New Year's Day 2002.
 After a $4.5-million renovation that added condominiums, a downsized version opened in early 2005.
 In 2006, less than 16 months later, the restaurant filed for protection under Chapter 11 of the U.S. Bankruptcy Code.
 At a hearing on April 29, 2009, Judge Eric L. Frank agreed with most creditors and the U.S. trustee that converting the case to Chapter 7 – liquidating its assets under court supervision – would not be productive because of the high administrative costs.